Boolean functions: noise stability, non-interactive correlation distillation, and mutual information: Main results

-If $\E \prod_{i=1}^k f(Y^{i})$ is maximized by some monotone function, it should also achieve the maximum at an anti-monotone function.
-Therefore, $\E \prod_{i=1}^k f(Y^{i})$ and $\E \prod_{i=1}^k (1-f)(Y^{i})$ can be maximized by the same monotone function.
-As a consequence of Theorem \ref{thm:mono}, we have the following result on the $k$-player NICD problem, which was obtained by Mossel and O'Donnell \cite{MOD05} for balanced Boolean function. \begin{coro} Let $0<\rho<1$.
-Let $Y^1, \cdots, Y^k\in\{0, 1\}^n$ be $\rho$-correlated uniform binary strings.
-Given the mean $\E f$, the agreement probability $\P(f(Y^1)=\cdots=f(Y^k))$ is maximized by some monotone function. \end{coro}
+For $k\geq 2$, $\Phi(x)=x^k+(1-x)^k$ is convex for $x\in[0, 1]$.
+As a consequence of Theorem \ref{thm:mono}, we have the following result on the $k$-player NICD problem, which was obtained by Mossel and O'Donnell \cite{MOD05} for balanced Boolean function.
+(The assumption that functions are balanced does not seem to be used in their proof). \begin{coro} Let $0<\rho<1$.
+Let $Y^1, \cdots, Y^k\in\{0, 1\}^n$ be $\rho$-correlated uniformly random binary strings.
+Fix the mean $\E f$.
+Then $\P(f(Y^1)=\cdots=f(Y^k))$ is maximized by some monotone function. \end{coro}

-We have seen from Theorem \ref{thm:high-low} that among balanced Boolean functions the dictator function maximizes $\E(T_\epsilon f)^k$ in both the weak noise and the strong noise scenarios for fixed $n$ and $k$.
+We have seen from Theorem \ref{thm:high-low} that among balanced Boolean functions the dictator function maximizes $\E(T_\epsilon f)^\alpha$ in both the low and high noise scenarios for fixed $n$ and $\alpha$.
 One may expect that the same property holds for arbitrary noise.
-The following result asserts that this is not true if $k$ is large. \begin{thm} Let $n, \epsilon$ be fixed and let $k$ be sufficiently large.
-Among balanced Boolean functions, the quantity $\E(T_\epsilon f)^k$ is maximized by any function which is 0 on all strings with fewer than $n/2$ 1's.
-In particular, for $n$ odd, $\E(T_\epsilon f)^k$ is maximized by the majority function $\text{Maj}_n$. \end{thm}
+The following result shows that this is not true if $\alpha$ is large.